Kings Hill: Development

 Liberty Property Trust carried out the principal development of the site, commencing on the old West Malling airfield site in 1989.
-The ultimate aim is to have some 2,750 homes and 2 million square feet (186,000 m²) of commercial properties.
+The ultimate aim is to have some 2,750 homes and 2 million square feet (186,000 m^{2}) of commercial properties.
 As of 2010, 2000 homes had been built along with 800,000 sqft of business space.
 The development precipitated a major expansion of the A228 which passes the village.

 The oldest parts of Kings Hill are around Worcester Avenue and Discovery Drive.
 Phase 2 is around Beacon Avenue to the north and there is also a Phase 3.

 Construction of houses and other buildings is set to continue in Kings Hill as Kent County Council have purchased new land for building.
-In May 2010 plans were unveiled for the re-development of the old airfield's derelict control tower (now a listed building) and the surrounding area which, as of 2016, now plays host to a Costa Coffee and an office for Liberty staff.
+In May 2010 plans were unveiled for the re-development of the old airfield's derelict control tower (now a listed building) and the surrounding area.

 Many of the roads in Kings Hill are named after varieties of apple, a fruit which has been grown in Kent for centuries, including Bovarde Avenue, Braeburn Way, Discovery Drive, Melrose Avenue, Pippin Way, Winston Avenue and Worcester Avenue.
 Others pay homage to the site's past use as an RAF WWII aerodrome, with names such as Typhoon Road, Mosquito Road, Hurricane Road, Spitfire Road, Beaufighter Road, Javelin Road, Lancaster Way, Lysander Road, Meteor Road and Mustang Road.